-A legal memorandum is a highly structured type of writing that follows certain conventions.
+A legal memorandum presents research and analysis and applies the research and analysis to particular facts.
+A legal memorandum follows a general structure and follows certain conventions.
 The structure and conventions are discussed below, and a sample memorandum is included.

 Because each legal problem is distinct, no two memoranda will be organised in precisely the same way.
-Do not slavishly follow the sample memorandum.
-Rather, focus on learning about the general structure and components of this form of writing, and apply them to your research assignment in the most effective way for your particular problem.
+Do not slavishly follow the sample memorandum, and do feel free to incorporate your own style where appropriate.
+The goal of this page is to help you learn about the general structure and components of this form of writing, and apply them to your research assignment in the most effective way for your particular problem.

 A legal memorandum is comprised of certain standard elements:

-- a conclusion that is responsive to the legal issues.
+- ultimate conclusion that is responsive to the legal issues.

 Each of these elements is discussed in greater detail below.

 The heading should identify the author and recipient of the memorandum, and include the date, client identification, and subject matter.
 See the Sample Memorandum for an example of a typical heading.

 The Issues portion of the memorandum is crucial.
 You must succinctly identify the correct legal issues, within the context of the facts of your case.
 Include legal elements that are essential to resolution of the issues.